sensu-plugins/sensu-plugins-zookeeper/README.md

 * check-zookeeper-ruok.rb - Check if Zookeeper node responds to 'ruok' query succesfully
 * check-zookeeper-mode.rb - Check if Zookeeper node is in standalone or cluster(leader or follower) mode
 * metrics-zookeeper.rb - Gather metrics from Zookeeper
+* metrics-zookeeper-cluster.rb - Gather metrics from An Exhibitor run Zookeeper cluster

 ## Usage